Neon Green Rasbora (Microdevario kubotai)

 |TDS||18 - 179|

-Natural Habitat of the Neon Green Rasbora
+Photos of the Neon Green Rasbora

 Neon Green Rasboras occur in the Ataran River basin, a tributary within the Salween drainage in southern Myanmar as well as the Ranong and Phang Nga provinces on the northwestern slope of peninsular in Thailand in Southeast Asia.
 In addition, these Rasboras have also been recorded in the Suriya River basin in Thailand.